Flag Select Language

 Assembly of Global General Counsel

 A private, invitation-only deliberative forum for senior in-house legal leaders.
 No public outputs, no resolutions, no advocacy.
-It preserves continuity of judgment — across jurisdictions and time.
 Founding session: Barcelona, August 2026.

 About the Assembly